roseengineering/rffdtd/README.md

 complex-number s-parameter matrices.
 Each frequency in freq corresponds to its respective s-parameter matrix in sparam.
 The numpy array sparam has the shape (nfreq, m, n).
-The maximum frequency returned in freq is determined by the length of the excitation pulse width.
-The frequency step used is determined by the number of simulation steps.
-The minimum number of allowable steps is set to 2 * ntau * ndelay.

 To read s-parameters from a string in touchstone format, or to return s-parameters as a string using the touchstone format,